 Give us a call!

 At Anasazi Animal Clinic, your local Gilbert vet, we understand how stressful it can be when your pet is in pain.
 If you are concerned about your cat’s kidney functioning, bring them in as soon as possible.
-You can reach us at 480-426-8364 or online by email.
+You can reach us through any option on the contact us page.
 The sooner we can diagnose and treat, the sooner your cat will be back on the road to good health!